 People who are trying to lose weight often fall victim to one or more of the hundreds of dieting programs and books on the mainstream market.
 Some of these do actually contain useful advice and tips but, unfortunately, most make empty promises.
 Dieting resources that encourage a balanced approach to weight loss are the only ones that are effective over the long-term.
 A balanced approach is one that includes regular exercise and other forms of physical activity, a sensible diet based on sound nutrition, and realistic strategies for long-term weight maintenance.

 While childhood obesity is a nationwide problem and children are indeed in a ‘crisis’, it all begins at home, plain and simple.

 Children are not to blame for their overweight or obese state, as many don’t know any better, especially if they haven’t been exposed to positive lifestyle behaviors.
 As role models, parents need to maintain healthy eating and exercise habits so that their children acquire such patterns of behavior.
 Healthy people become healthy parents and healthy parents will more than likely promote positive behaviors in their children.

 In my opinion, society in general has failed to promote a culture of disease prevention and personal accountability and we’re paying for it.

 In the United States alone physical inactivity accounts for about 250,000 deaths each year and approximately $24 billion a year in health care costs.
 Medications are now prescribed at the earliest signs of diseases like high blood pressure (hypertension) and type 2 diabetes, which are amendable, and, in some cases, reversible with positive lifestyle modifications.
-Given the emergence of the Affordable Care Act, there definitely needs to be more of a drive to implement mandates that emphasize disease prevention through physical activity and health awareness in order to shift the paradigm to one that focuses on proactive versus reactive approaches to health and health care management.
+Given current debates over comprehensive health care reform, there definitely needs to be more of a drive to implement mandates that emphasize disease prevention through physical activity and health awareness in order to shift the paradigm to one that focuses on proactive versus reactive approaches to health and health care management.